SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/pca.md

 - each time slice as a variable
 - each pixel as an observation

-PCA is a technique for reducing dimensionality of a dataset based on correlation between variables.
-The method proceeds either by eigenvalue decomposition of a covariance matrix or singular-value decomposition of the entire dataset.
+Principal component analysis (PCA),  is an image classification technique.
+It is a technique for reducing dimensionality of a dataset based on correlation between variables.
+The method proceeds either by eigenvalue decomposition of a covariance matrix or singular-value decomposition of the entire dataset. **Principal components are the distinctive or peculiar features of an image.**
 {:.notes}

 ===